scubjwu/ew-erp/docs/testing-requirements.md

 ### Purchase

-Changes to delivered Purchase read-only behavior must run:
+Changes to delivered Purchase UI, query, detail, create, or edit behavior must run:

 - `./node_modules/.bin/vitest run __tests__/purchase-orders-dashboard.test.tsx __tests__/purchase-order-detail.test.tsx __tests__/purchase-query-helpers.test.ts`
 - `npm run test:regression`

+If the touched behavior is in a Purchase create/edit path whose critical user flow is not yet covered by adequate browser-path automation, the developer must also manually verify the touched route and record what was exercised.

 Changes to Purchase schema, derived finance sync, seeds, reset-safe behavior, or RAL lookup behavior must also run: